hncuong/topicmodel-lib/doc/api/api_base.rst

 tmlib.datasets.base.load_mini_batch_term_sequence_from_term_frequency_file(*fp, batch_size*)

 - loading a mini-batch with size: **batch_size** from a file which has the file pointer **fp**.
-This file is term-sequence format and the loaded mini-batch is also term-sequence format
+This file includes the documents with term-frequency format and the returned mini-batch is term-sequence format
 - **Parameter**:

-  - **fp**: file pointer of file term-sequence format
+  - **fp**: file pointer of file term-frequency format
   - **batch_size**: int, size of mini-batch
 - **Return**: *(minibatch, end_file)*. *minibatch* is object of class Corpus with term-sequence format and *end_file* is boolean variable which check that file pointer is at end of file or not